-Vicos lies at an elevation of more than 13,000 ft, at the base of Huascarán, the highest peak in Peru and the second-highest peak in South America.
+Vicos lies at an elevation of about 10,500 ft, at the base of Huascarán, the highest peak in Peru and the second-highest peak in South America.
 The thousand or so inhabitants, primarily farmers, weavers, and bee-keepers, are spread throughout a large hilly area.
 They have maintained their culture by growing more than 100 varieties of native potatoes.
 The residents have focused on community-based tourism for their economic development.

 The region and its people were the focus of a long-term anthropological study by anthropologists from Cornell University in the 1950’s.
 Some 50 years later, a student at Cornell from Peru recovered the raw material from the decades-old study, and used it as the basis for her dissertation.
 As a result of her work, the historical material has served as the basis for a local museum, and has also informed the current residents about the history of their ancestors.

 Our major contact in Vicos is Pablo Tadeo and his family.
 Pablo works with RESPONS, a local travel agency based in Huaraz that encourages responsible travel.
 He is one of ten members of the local tourism committee, which Crooked Trails and The Mountain Institute helped to establish.
 Pablo lives with his wife and three children on a farm in Vicos and serves as one of the host families for home stays.